 According to Statista, in 2017, e-commerce sales accounted for 10.2% of all retail sales worldwide.
 This figure is expected to reach 17.5% in 2021.
 In 2017, retail e-commerce sales worldwide amounted to 2.3 trillion USD, and e-retail revenues are projected to grow to 4.88 trillion USD in 2021.
 Online furniture sales are growing rapidly as well.
 It’s predicted that e-commerce will account for $294B in furniture sales by 2022.

 Customers nowadays expect more.
-Not being able to follow the trends, can threaten to take you out of the picture.
-When we say trends, we mean important changes that will make customers’ life easier.
-The companies who adopt technology just for the sake of being cutting edge will eventually cause more harm than good.
+Ignoring big trends can threaten to take you out of the picture.
+When we say trends, we mean important changes that will make the lives of customers easier.
+The companies who adopt technology just for the sake of being cutting edge will eventually cause themselves more harm than good.

-In our e-book 6 Trends for Furniture E-commerce success in 2019, we dive deep into the 6 furniture e-commerce trends and forecast what we expect to see in the year ahead.
+In our e-book 6 Trends for Furniture E-commerce success in 2019, we dive even deeper into the 6 furniture e-commerce trends and forecast what we expect to see in the year ahead.

-Here is a quick overview of the trends to help you start the year on the right foot.
+However, here is a quick overview of the trends to help you start the year off on the right foot.

 Superior product visualization will continue to be a driving factor for e-commerce success in 2019.
 The biggest challenge of bridging the gap between online and offline shopping is the possibility to visualize products.
 Customers want to know exactly what they are going to get.

-Retailers recognize that the first impression a customer gets from a website presentation has a strong impact on conversions.
+Retailers recognize that the first impression a customer gets from a website can have a strong impact on conversions.
 Digital merchandising improvements, therefore, continue to be a key area of investment and focus for retailers.
-However, creating an authentic and compelling visualization that will drive engagement is now more challenging than ever.
+However, creating authentic and compelling visualizations that will drive engagement is now more challenging than ever.

 Some of the hottest trends in furniture visualization for 2019 include 3D visuals with 360-spin, interactive room scenes, augmented reality and video.